jozavala-msft/data-accelerator/Local-mode-with-Docker.md

       ```
 # Deployment
    - Run the below commands in Powershell on Windows (and approve subsequent elevation request) or in Terminal on Mac
-      - **Clean up dangling unused images**
+     - **Clean up previous image(s) to avoid caching issues**
         ```
-        docker image prune -a
+        docker images -a
-        - This will prompt you:
-            WARNING!
-This will remove all images without at least one container associated to them.
+          1. This will list all the images on your box.
-            Are you sure you want to continue? [y/N] It is recommended to delete unused images so as to avoid caching issues
-        Enter: Y
+          2. Note the <ImageId> for all images listed where the repository equals msint.azurecr.io/datax/dataxlocal
+          3. Run the following command for each of the <ImageId> in 2: docker image rm <ImageId>
         ```
      -  **Run docker container**
         ```
         docker run --rm --name dataxlocal -d -p 5000:5000 -p 49080:2020 -p 4040:4040 mcr.microsoft.com/datax/dataxlocal:v2
         ```
    - Open the portal at: http://localhost:49080/home to start Data Accelerator and create your first Flow and / or checkout the samples
    - Check out step by [step tutorials]( https://github.com/Microsoft/data-accelerator/wiki/Tutorials) for local mode
 # Running a job